 Long-acting local anesthetics.
 Generous use of long-acting local anesthetics during general anesthesia provides extended control of postoperative pain and reduces the need for postoperative pain medication.
 Epinephrine in the anesthetic solution reduces blood loss and bruising to promote wound healing.

 Nerve blocks.
-Regional nerve blocks at the time of general anesthesia greatly reduce the need for pain pills and speeds up recovery.
+Regional nerve blocks at the time of general anesthesia greatly reduce the need for pain pills and speed up recovery.

 Long-acting anti-nausea medications.
-Postoperative nausea may be controlled with anti-nausea patches or medications taken prior to surgery.
+Postoperative nausea may be controlled with anti-nausea patches or medications taken before surgery.